pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

     grid.spacing = (1, 5, 2)  # These are the cell sizes along each axis

 ..
-GENERATED FROM PYTHON SOURCE LINES 40-41
+GENERATED FROM PYTHON SOURCE LINES 41-43

-Add the data values to the cell data
+Assign the data to the cell data.
+Be sure to flatten the data for ``ImageData`` objects using Fortran ordering.

 ..
-GENERATED FROM PYTHON SOURCE LINES 41-44
+GENERATED FROM PYTHON SOURCE LINES 43-46

 .. code-block:: default

-    grid.cell_data["values"] = values.flatten(order="F")  # Flatten the array!
+    grid.cell_data["values"] = values.flatten(order="F")
     grid

 ..
-GENERATED FROM PYTHON SOURCE LINES 45-46
+GENERATED FROM PYTHON SOURCE LINES 47-48

 Now plot the grid!

 ..
-GENERATED FROM PYTHON SOURCE LINES 46-49
+GENERATED FROM PYTHON SOURCE LINES 48-51

 .. code-block:: default